Yuri Tarnopolsky

 Jim Holt, Unstrung: Two Critiques of String Theory, The New Yorker, October 2, 2006, p.
 86. The critiques are: Lee Smolin, The Trouble with Physics: The Rise of String Theory, the Fall of a Science, and What Comes Next?
 Houghton Mifflin, 2006 and: Peter Woit, Not Even Wrong: The Failure of String Theory and the Search for Unity in Physical Law, Basic Books, 2006.
 More on the Web.

-science—well, to be exact, not completely and with a lot of approximations.
-What helps chemistry is that all the myriads of molecules of the same substance are, for practical purposes, identical.
+Chemistry deals with individual configurations.
+It is an exact science—well, to be exact, not completely and with a lot of approximations.
+What helps chemistry is that all the myriads of molecules of the same structure are, for practical purposes, identical.
 In biology, however, complex organisms within a species could be all different even if they are clones because of the individuality of experience.
 In the twentieth century we could watch the process of the invasion of exactness into biology, coming from chemistry.
 Molecular biology is as exact as chemistry, exactly.
 This makes biology an incomparably more complex science than it was in the times of Charles Darwin.
 But this makes it much more understandable for the people who have to make important decisions about themselves, their progeny, or the fate of other people.

 To draw an analogy from today to well beyond the horizon of tomorrow, this is what I expect from the pattern science of complex systems: understanding of choices and consequences of important decisions in complex historical situations by citizens of a democracy.
 Because if they are incapable of that, an equally incapable government will make the decisions for them, with some ancient book in hand.

-Regarding philosophy, I begin to see a place of philosophy in a wider science.
 Philosophy looks at the world under a powerful microscope and makes distinctions so subtle that they look irrelevant for our crude earthly life.
-Struggling with Aristotle, Hegel, Spinoza, Wittgenstein, or even Heidegger and Sartre, we can see a forceful drive to analyze the depressingly complex world in terms of its tiniest atoms and their isotopes even if we cannot make sense of the significance of the fine differences of meaning.
-Thus, becoming is certainly a being and being is obviously a becoming, but it takes a philosopher to show the difference and, moreover, to offer a menu with being
+Struggling with Aristotle, Hegel, Spinoza, Wittgenstein, or even, hopelessly, Heidegger and Sartre, we can see a forceful drive to analyze the depressingly complex world in terms of its tiniest “atoms” and their “isotopes” even if we cannot make sense of the significance of the fine differences of meaning.
+Thus, becoming is certainly being and being is obviously a becoming, but it takes a philosopher to show the difference and, moreover, to offer a menu with being-in-itself, being-for-itself, being-in-and-for-itself and being-for-another.

 The opposite process of synthesis has not been as successful.
-While none of the philosophical systems has any advantage over another, except in terms of comprehensibility and compactness, philosophy has left us an inventory of atoms and a registry of their properties for which we are still expected to formulate a chemistry.
+While none of the philosophical systems has any advantage over another, except in terms of comprehensibility and compactness, philosophy has left us an inventory of atoms of reason and a registry of their properties for which we are still expected to formulate a chemistry.
 Unlike the atoms of the Periodic System and molecules made of them, the atoms of philosophy are immaterial.
 But so are joy, suffering, progress, decline, success, and failure.
-So is the reverberating in history
+So is the reverberating in history past and the future that stirs up our hopes and fears.

-Essay 46.
+<<< Essay 44.
+Remembering Russia: 1940-1987 Essay 46.
 Postmodernity: Postmortem for Modernity >>>